509 Erickson Hall

 I am a doctoral candidate in the Educational Psychology and Educational Technology program at Michigan State University.
-I use a culturally responsive intersectional feminist lens to understand the gendered and racialized experiences of women and students of color in STEM disciplines.
-In my present work, I examine the intentions of undergraduate computer science faculty to adapt a gender-inclusive culturally responsive computing (CRC) approach to teach future computer science (CS) courses.
-My past work explored the belongingness, confidence, interest and persistence of women in computer science degrees at the undergraduate level.
-Additionally, I am working on a project that uses a culturally responsive lens to understand the notions of developers of educational software and programming languages on issues of equity, diversity, and inclusivity.
-In the past, I have worked on an NSF-funded research project focusing on the use of case studies to introduce design thinking to first-generation and underrepresented students in engineering to help them smoothly transition into their careers.
-In addition to this, I facilitated research projects and online presence of MSU-Wipro Urban STEM & Leadership Teaching Fellowship Program, a project that worked with Chicago Public School district teachers to help them learn how to manipulate and use technology to foster learning and teaching.
+I employ culturally responsive lenses to understand the gendered and racialized experiences of women and students of color in STEM disciplines, particularly computer science education.
+In my dissertation, I examine the intentions of undergraduate computer science faculty to adapt culturally responsive computing approach in teaching computer science (CS) courses.
+My past work used a sequential mixed method research design to explore the belongingness, confidence, interest and persistence of women in computer science degrees at the undergraduate level.
+Presently, I am working on a project that uses a culturally responsive lens to understand the notions of developers of educational technologists on issues of equity, diversity, and inclusivity and if these perspectives are included in the design and development of educational programming software.
+In the past, I have worked on an NSF-funded research project focusing on the use of case studies to introduce design thinking to first-generation and minoritized students in engineering to help them smoothly transition into their capstone courses and finally into their careers.
+In addition to this, I facilitated research and online presence of MSU-Wipro Urban STEM & Leadership Teaching Fellowship Program, a project that worked with Chicago Public School district teachers to help them learn how to manipulate and use technology to foster learning and teaching.

-Doctor of Philosophy in Educational Psychology and Educational Technology (2020)
+Doctor of Philosophy in Educational Psychology and Educational Technology (expected 2020)

 Michigan State University